 - d.
 "Business" means any lawful activity, excepting a farm operation, conducted primarily: - (1) for the purchase, sale, lease and rental of personal and real property, and for the manufacture, processing, or marketing of products, commodities, or any other personal property; - (2) for the sale of services to the public; - (3) by a nonprofit organization; or - (4) solely for the purposes of section 4 a. of this act for assisting in the purchase, sale, resale, manufacture, processing, or marketing of products, commodities, personal property, or services by the erection and maintenance of an outdoor advertising display or displays, whether or not such display or displays are located on the premises on which any of the above activities are conducted. - e.
 "Farm operation" means any activity conducted solely or primarily for the production of one or more agricultural products or commodities, including timber, for sale or home use, and customarily producing such products or commodities in sufficient quantity to be capable of contributing materially to the operator's support. - f.
-The term "commissioner" [shall mean] means the Commissioner of [the Department of] Community Affairs. (cf: P.L.1971, c.362, s.3) - 4.
-Section 4 of P.L.1971, c.362 (C.20:4-4) is amended to read as follows. - 4. a.
-If a taking agency acquires real property for public use, it shall make fair and reasonable relocation payments to displaced persons and businesses as required by this act, for: - (1) actual reasonable expenses in moving himself, his family, business, farm operation, or other personal property; - (2) actual direct losses of tangible personal property as a result of moving or discontinuing a business or farm operation, but not to exceed an amount equal to the reasonable expenses that would have been required to relocate such property, as determined by the taking agency; [and] - (3) actual reasonable expenses in searching for a replacement business or farm; and - (4) actual direct losses of fixtures and capital improvements made by a lessee or tenant of a property that are not subject to reimbursement by the lessor.
+The term "commissioner" shall mean the Commissioner of [the Department of] Community Affairs. (cf: P.L.1971, c.362, s.3) - 5.
+Section 4 of P.L.1971, c.362 (C.20:4-4) is amended to read as follows: - 4. a.
+If a taking agency acquires real property for public use, it shall make fair and reasonable relocation payments to displaced persons and businesses as required by this act, for: - (1) actual reasonable expenses in moving himself, his family, business, farm operation, or other personal property; - (2) actual direct losses of tangible personal property as a result of moving or discontinuing a business or farm operation, but not to exceed an amount equal to the reasonable expenses that would have been required to relocate such property, as determined by the taking agency; and - (3) actual reasonable expenses in searching for a replacement business or farm. - b.

-b.
 Any displaced person eligible for payments under subsection a. of this section who is displaced from a dwelling and who elects to accept the payments authorized by this subsection in lieu of the payments authorized by subsection a. of this section may receive a moving expense allowance, determined according to a schedule established by the taking agency, not to exceed [\$300.00] \$450, provided that on the first day of the 12th month next following enactment of P.L. , c.
-(C.) (pending before the Legislature as this bill), the moving expense allowance shall be increased not to exceed \$900, and further increased on the first day of the 24th month next following enactment of P.L., c.
-(C.) (pending before the Legislature as this bill), not to exceed \$1,350, and a dislocation allowance of [\$200.00] \$300, provided that on the first day of the 12th month next following enactment of P.L., c.
-(C.) (pending before the Legislature as this bill), the dislocation allowance shall be \$600, and on the first day of the 24th month next following enactment of P.L., c.
-(C.) (pending before the Legislature as this bill), that allowance shall be \$900 provided, however, such amounts shall be adjusted annually in accordance with section 7 of P.L., c.
+(C.) (pending before the Legislature as this bill), the moving expense allowance shall be increased not to exceed \$900, and further increased on the first day of the 24th month next following enactment of P.L. , c.
+(C.) (pending before the Legislature as this bill), not to exceed \$1,350, and a dislocation allowance of [\$200.00] \$300, provided that on the first day of the 12th month next following enactment of P.L. , c.
+(C.) (pending before the Legislature as this bill), the dislocation allowance shall be \$600, and on the first day of the 24th month next following enactment of P.L. , c.
+(C.) (pending before the Legislature as this bill), that allowance shall be \$900 provided, however, such amounts shall be adjusted annually in accordance with section 10 of P.L. , c.
 (C.) (pending before the Legislature as this bill).